mikepthomas/Klipper-Fan-Hat/Documentation/README.md

 # Setup

+If you purchased your board already assembled, it is likely that the hat EEPROM has already been flashed.
+However, if you are building it yourself you will need [Flash the EEPROM by following this guide](../EEPROM/README.md).

 You should just be able to go through the [Klipper RPi micro-controller setup guide](https://www.klipper3d.org/RPi_microcontroller.html), and that page will be the most up-to-date with the latest Klipper version.

 ## Install the RC Script